trevorhanus/dynaflo/README.md

 ### Running DynamoDB locally

-First you will want to follow [this](http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/GettingStarted.JsShell.html#GettingStarted.JsShell.Prereqs.Download) guide by AWS to install a local instance of DynamoDb.
-You will want it for development.
-It also provides an interactive shell that is great for learning Dynamo.

-Alternatively, you could run a docker image...
+Make sure you have docker installed and run the docker image...

 ```
 $ docker run -p 7777:7777 trevorhanus/dynamodb-local